jkorb/logicalmethods.ai/content/textbook/probability/index.md

 from sufficiently many and well-chosen instances $P(a_1), P(a_2),\dots$.
-In our simple setting, we can express this as: $$P(a_1),P(a_2),\dots\mid\approx \forall xP(x).$$ The simple, standard example of this inference is that all observed swans, sampled well and wide, were wide, so all swans are white.
+In our simple setting, we can express this as: $$P(a_1),P(a_2),\dots\mid\approx \forall xP(x).$$ The simple, standard example of this inference is that all observed swans, sampled well and wide, were white, so all swans are white.
 Of course, this inference is deductively invalid—it can always happen that there's a non-white swan somewhere—but we can show, mathematically, that the inference is inductively valid in the (weak) increase of firmness sense.